rtasalem/bin-it/README.md

 | `SENDER_EMAIL_ADDRESS` | Yes | Email address of the sender. |
 | `RECIPIENT_EMAIL_ADDRESS` | Yes | Email address of the recipient. |

-*[FindMyAddress](https://www.findmyaddress.co.uk/search) can be used to find out your UPRN.
+*[FindMyAddress](https://www.findmyaddress.co.uk/search) can be used to find out your UPRN, this is a *sensitive* value directly tied to your personal address. **Do not** publicly expose this variable.

 **For your own personal use, you should change this if you intend to use the app with a different email provider e.g. Outlook.